The Luxembourg Civil Code regulates the main aspects of real estate law in Luxembourg. It covers ownership, mortgages and leases.

 For non-resident individuals, capital gains are not subject to a separate tax but instead to the standard rates of income tax (or reduced rates under certain conditions).

-The ownership of real estate by a Luxembourg opaque company allows the recognition of tax-deductible depreciations according to the asset's expected useful life.
+When a Luxembourg opaque company owns real estate, the company can recognise tax-deductible depreciation based on the asset’s expected useful life.

 Business expenses such as management fees are deductible under certain conditions.